 Now, this is where things get dicey because we’re going to put it out there—the obvious answer when it comes to self defense isn’t always going to be the best or most reasonable one.

 In this case, we’re talking about drawing guns.

 Pulling out that shotgun of yours might not be warranted or even allowed, depending on the state you’re in.
 At the end of the day, we want to be on the safe side of things.
 Using weapons can be fatal and can lead to some serious legal ramifications that we’re not too keen about.

 So what do we choose?
-We go with non-lethal self defense weapons, intended to give you enough time to get out of a tricky question without fatally injuring someone.
+We go for non-lethal self defense weapons, intended to give you enough time to get out of a tricky question without fatally injuring someone.

-With that, we've come up with a list of non-lethal self defense weapons that can help you out in times of need.
-Remember though, only use these weapons in a real life-threatening, self defense scenario and never for fun and for show.
+With that, we’ve come up with a list of non-lethal self defense weapons that can help you in times of need.
+Remember, though, use these weapons only in a real life-threatening scenario and never for fun and for show.